-To edit a Date/Time record, just simply click - to open the editor for editing.
+To edit a Date/Time record, just simply click or press CTRL+ENTER to open the editor for editing.
 Choose/enter the desired data.
 The editor used in cell is determined by the field type assigned to the column.

-Note: Available only for MySQL, Oracle, PostgreSQL, SQL Server and MariaDB.
+Note: Available only for MySQL, Oracle, PostgreSQL and MariaDB.